-One of our successes during the last LCAP cycle has been the area of School Climate.
-Compton Unified achieved GREEN Level on the 2019 CA Dashboard, and it has shown steady progress over the years.
+In the area of School Climate, Compton Unified achieved GREEN Level on the 2019 CA Dashboard, and it has shown steady progress over the years.
 If we go back to the beginning of the previous LCAP cycle, in 2017, the dashboard indicator was ORANGE.
 4.3% of our students had been suspended, at least once, and we were on an increasing trend.
 However, three years later, the Dashboard indicated that only 1.3% of students had been suspended at least once, and this number had been reduced by 0.8% from the previous year.
-It is also important to celebrate the fact that no CUSD students have been expelled in our district in the last two years.
+It is also important to celebrate the fact that no CUSD students have been suspended in our district in the last two years.